ChartContainer

 gradient?default to trueboolean

 Show the chart background gradient.
+Live.
 Defaults to true.

 interactive?default to trueboolean